jakerhodes/RF-GAP-R/README.md

 weighted-majority vote classifier.
 This repo provides the base code to generate the various proximity definitions described in the paper.

+A Python implementation can be found here: https://github.com/jakerhodes/RF-GAP-Python.

 ## Package Installation

 The devtools library is required for installation. to install, run the